- Studying Law at Yale

 1. Is it more difficult to get a public interest job?

 For the 1L summer, the effort may be reversed, with public interest folk having an easier search, due to the summer funding provided by the Law School.
 For the 2L summer, it depends on what type of public interest or private sector job you are pursuing.
 The 2L search begins much earlier since there are no NALP restrictions regarding application timelines.
-In addition, a 2L public interest job search is a clear demonstration of commitment to the sector to public interest employers.
-Many of them set aside slots for 2L applicants.
+In addition, a 2L public interest job search is a clear demonstration of commitment to the sector to public interest employers and many of them set aside slots for 2L applicants.
 And of course, you come to the employer with varied experience which can include journals, research with faculty, clinical work, relevant classes and, of course, your first summer experience.

 2. Is the Fall Interview Program (FIP) a private sector only event?